noteed/blending/README.md

 The material is defined in a separate file, `src/materials.py`, so that it can potentially be reused across multiple scripts.
-To allow `import`ing that module in the script, we have to set the `PYTHONPATH` environement variable.
+To allow `import`ing that module in the script, we have to set the `PYTHONPATH` environment variable.

-Note that allowing the usage of that environment variable seems to be done through the `--python-use-system-env` option of Blender, which is done for use automatically on NixOS.
+Note that allowing the usage of that environment variable seems to be done through the `--python-use-system-env` option of Blender, which is done for us automatically on NixOS.

 See the comment in the script for how it can be run.